Levejoma/Python/README.md

 # Python
-Here's my projects written in python.
+Here's my some of my university work and hobby projects written in python.